-Following are the load limits for your ATV:
+The following is the load limit for your ATV:

-There are limits to how much weight can be carried on your ATV and be pulled in a trailer.
+There is a limit to how much weight can be carried on your ATV.

-The following load limits apply to standard equipment only.
-Modifying your ATV, using non-standard equipment, or riding on terrain that is not flat and smooth could further reduce these limits.
+The following load limit applies to standard equipment only.
+Modifying your ATV, using non-standard equipment, or riding on terrain that is not flat and smooth could further reduce this limit.